adityas0204/fullstack-open/notes/part3 - Programming a server with NodeJS and Express/a node.js & express.md

 - Server responds to request with 400 bad request if no content provided
   - Notice that `return response.status(400).json({})` uses a return
-  - Return prevents rest of the code from being execute and a faulty note being added
+  - Return prevents rest of the code from being executed and a faulty note being added
 - The _important_ property is created in a particular way
   - Uses || to check if `body.important` is truthy; if not, it falls back to false
   - || returns the first truthy value from left to right
   - Ensures a value is always assigned, even if the field is missing
-- Since our id's are stored as strings, we have to use map to convert them to numbers first
+- Since our ids are stored as strings, we have to use map to convert them to numbers first
   - The spread syntax turns `Math.max(...[1, 2, 3])` into `Math.max(1, 2, 3)`

 ### About HTTP request types